Philippa Spurway Interior Architect

 Windows Being Changed

-The windows in the original villa are having real stone put around them and are being made the same larger size as the windows in the newly built villa.
+The windows in the original villa are being framed with real stone and are being enlarged to match the size of the windows in the newly built villa.

-On the lowest floor we have also made two, rather than the original one window there was on this floor.
+On the lowest floor, we have also added a second window, replacing the single original window that was there.

 DF58B96E-DE49-439D-BD0C-649E5705C118_1_105_c